 Although your title will not automatically transfer to Pinterest when someone pins your Pinterest image to their Pinterest account, the pin description will!
 That’s a great time-saver.
 Here’s a special bonus Pinterest SEO tip: I always compose my pin descriptions for images within my posts in Pinterest itself as if I’m creating a new pin.
 That way, I don’t go over the Pinterest’s description word count.
 Then I just copy and paste the description (filled with carefully-researched keywords, of course) into the code.

 Easy Pinterest SEO Tip 16: Hashtags are Optional

 People have gone back and forth about hashtags, and so has Pinterest.
 For awhile a few years ago, Pinterest was encouraging the use of hashtags.
 Then, they seemed to become obsolete because Pinterest users realized that the hashtags were no longer blue and clickable.
 Well, guess what?
 Just as I was writing this post, I saw a Pinterest pin with hashtags in my description, and they were blue.
 They were clickable, and they led to a category of other pins with the same hashtag.
-So here’s my tip: Add two or three hashtags to the end of your description, if you have room.
+So here’s my tip: Add one hashtag to the end of your description, if you have room.
 It won’t hurt, and it might help the reach of your pin.
-If a description doesn’t have hashtags, it’s not a problem, but try adding a few to some new pin images to see what happens.
+If a description doesn’t have hashtags, it’s not a problem, but try adding a one to some new pin images to see what happens.